Skip to Main Content

 Frequently asked questions

 • The best life insurance company will vary depending on personal preferences.
 For example, the provider that has the best customer service and the most riders might only offer a small selection of policies.
 Or, the best provider on paper might have the most expensive rates.
-That said, life insurance premiums are highly personalized and don’t vary as much between companies as other insurance product costs do.
 To find the best life insurance carrier for you, experts recommend comparing multiple companies based on criteria like coverage types, third-party ratings, available riders, policy limits and other factors that are important to you and your family.

 • Life insurance might be worth it if you are looking to financially support your dependent family members in the event of your death.
 If you were to pass away, the funds from your policy could help your surviving family members cover ongoing expenses such as mortgage payments.
 Life insurance can also be used to leave money to your heirs or a charity of your choosing.
 Not everyone will need or want a life insurance policy, though.
 If you aren’t sure if life insurance suits your needs, talk to a licensed agent.

 • If your life insurance premium is high, it’s likely because your insurer views you as a high-risk policyholder.
 There are several factors that influence your premium, including your health, age, occupation and lifestyle.
-Older applicants, as well as those with high-risk jobs and hobbies, like scuba diving or roofing.
 Choosing a robust life insurance policy with high coverage limits or multiple riders can also drive up your premium.
-Life insurance premiums do not vary as much between carriers as home or auto premiums, but speaking with your insurance agent about your rating factors may help you identify ways to reduce your risk and save.
+Speaking with a licensed insurance agent about your rating factors may help you identify ways to reduce your risk and save.

 • Term life insurance premiums are usually cheaper than permanent life insurance premiums.
 That’s because a term policy covers you for a certain time period rather than your entire life, and your insurer may never have to pay out a claim if you outlive the policy.
 That said, term policies with high coverage limits may be just as expensive as less robust permanent policies.
 Requesting quotes is the best way to identify the cheapest policy type for you.